IntEL4CoRo/ViB-public/content/page/comingsoon/Interactive Task Learning by Natural Instruction Methods/index.md

 draft: false
 ---

-The ”Interactive Task Learning” Lab delves into the forefront of robotics, exploring advanced learning methodologies that empower robots with the ability to not only perform specific tasks but also to grasp the essence of the tasks themselves.
+The Interactive Task Learning Lab delves into the forefront of robotics, exploring advanced learning methodologies that empower robots with the ability to not only perform specific tasks, but also to grasp the essence of the tasks themselves.
 This includes understanding the goals, identifying potential unwanted side effects, and determining suitable metrics for evaluating task performance.
 Beyond mere execution, this approach necessitates that robots comprehend the physical laws governing their environment, predict the outcomes of their actions, and align their behavior with human expectations.
-Central to this lab’s research is the dynamic interaction between robots and humans, where the human acts as a teacher, imparting knowledge about the conceptual framework of tasks—encompassing both the underlying concepts and their interrelations.
+Central to this lab’s research is the dynamic interaction between robots and humans where the human acts as a teacher, imparting knowledge about the conceptual framework of tasks, encompassing both the underlying concepts and their interrelations.
 Robots are thus challenged to recognize the limits of their knowledge and actively seek assistance, integrating and acting upon advice in a manner that reflects an understanding of its purpose and